Storage and Data Guide

 Storage Web Dashboard Interface

+When an investment group purchases storage on the Research Storage service, a dashboard gets created for the viewing of information related to their usage.
+The dashboard will not only show point-in-time usage of the storage resources, but also trends over time and a break down on a per-user level for both capacity and inodes.
 All members of a project should be able to log in and view their storage dashboard.
-Access to the dashboard is governed by group membership, which PIs and technical representatives control via the online User Portal.
-There may be a few hour delay between when a user is added/removed from a group and when their access to the group’s dashboard is added/removed.
+Access to the dashboard is governed by group membership which PIs and Tech Reps control via the online User Portal.
+There will potentially be a few hour delay between when a user is added/removed from the group and their access to the dashboards being provisioned/removed.

-Your team’s storage dashboard should look similar to the screenshot below.
+5. Your team’s storage dashboard should look similar to the screenshot below.
 Trends for individuals will be displayed in the lower left for the username selected from the drop down, and the time period of the graphs can be adjusted in the Time Picker in the upper right corner.
 The utilization table in the lower right can be sorted by username (alphabetical), capacity used, or inodes used.

 Guides/Tutorials

-How to Relocate Your .conda Directory to Project Space
+Relocating Your .conda Directory to Project Space

-Copy over existing
+## Copy over existing .conda data

-data.[testuser1@cc-login1 ~]$ rsync -aAvP ~/.conda/* /projects/<your_proj_dir>/<your_username>/.conda/
+[testuser1@golubh1 ~]$ rsync -aAvP ~/.conda/* /projects/<your proj. dir>/<your username>/.conda/

-Remove your
+## Remove your current .conda dir

-directory from home.[testuser1@cc-login1 ~]$ rm -rf ~/.conda
+[testuser1@golubh1 ~]$ rm -rf ~/.conda

-Create a link to your new
+## Create link to your new .conda dir

-directory.[testuser1@cc-login1 ~]$ ln -s /projects/<your_proj_dir>/<your_username>/.conda ~/.conda
+[testuser1@golubh1 ~]$ ln -s /projects/<your proj. dir>/<your username>/.conda ~/.conda

 NFS Access to Research Storage

-Mount Type (Read-Only or Read-Write)
+• Mount Type (Read-Only or Read-Write)

-Project Area being exported
+• Project Area being exported

-List of IP’s or IP CIDR range of the machines that need mount.
-(These machines must have a public IP address or a Campus internal routed IP address for them to be able to reach the NFS servers.)
+• List of IP’s or IP CIDR range of the machines that need mount (These machines must have a public IP address or a Campus internal routed IP address for them to be able to reach the NFS servers)

-NFS exports of the filesystem will be root-squashed which means that a user interacting with the storage on the remote machine via that local machine’s root account will have file access permissions that map to the nfsnobody user (generally UID 65534 on Linux systems).
+NFS exports of the file system will be root-squashed which means that a user interacting with the storage on the remote machine via that local machine’s root account will have file access permissions that map to the nfsnobody user (generally UID 65534 on Linux systems).

 [testuser1@cc-login ~]$ id